 The Vice Mayor shows up unexpectedly.
 I tell him the same story.
 “Government alone can’t fix this town.
 The private sector must carry the majority of the burden of recovery and reconstruction.
 If the government helps private owners to do their job, they will do it.
 “Andale!” he says.
 “This is exactly what we are thinking.”
 He already had a plan to shrink the red zone, but unsafe areas caused by falling buildings and objects must be identified and condoned.

 He asks us to come back tomorrow at 8 a.m. to strategize their most dangerous areas.
 I kindly tell him that, “No, I can not do the work.
 But I would be more than happy to work with your engineers tomorrow, so they can learn and take it from there.”

-To me, this is the heart and soul of disaster reconstruction: work with locals to build their capacity, so they can do it.
-It is a subtle, but crucial, strategy.
+To me, this is the heart and soul of disaster reconstruction: working with with locals to create the capacity to enable them to rebuild.
+It is a subtle, but crucial strategy.
 Building capacity in disaster-stricken communities creates jobs and the knowledge base.
 We lose so much in disaster.
-Why not add something back?
+Why not give something back?